 Takeaways

-• Income investing can add income streams to your day job, boosting overall earnings.
+- Income investing can provide multiple income streams, boosting earnings.

 An investment strategy is a plan that helps you select investments for your portfolio to meet your financial goals.
-Your investment strategy determines what types of investments to purchase, maintains the right level of risk, and produces the anticipated level of returns for your stage of investing while achieving your financial goals.
+It determines what investments to purchase and maintains the right level of risk.
+It produces the anticipated returns for your stage of investing while achieving your financial goals.

 Some common questions to help you choose your investment strategy include: What are your financial goals?
 Where are you on your investment journey?
 What is your risk appetite?
 What types of investments are you comfortable making?
 How much capital can you set aside for investing?